Research Projects

 My main research agenda on tax enforcement and tax compliance with administrative micro-data.

 Awarded the 2022 Innovative Policy Research Award by the Asian Development Bank and the International Economic Association.
-Presented at the APPAM 42nd Annual Fall 2020 Research Conference, the NTA 114th Annual Conference on Taxation, the 2022 CESifo Area Conference on Public Economics, the 15th RIDGE Forum - Workshop on Public Economics, and the 2022 European Economic Association Congress.
+Featured at the APPAM 42nd Annual Fall 2020 Research Conference, the NTA 114th Annual Conference on Taxation, the 2022 CESifo Area Conference on Public Economics, the 15th RIDGE Forum - Workshop on Public Economics, the 2022 European Economic Association Congress, the 2023 EU Tax Observatory Workshop, and in the 2023 IMF Fiscal Affairs Department Seminar series.

 The Business Cost of Tax Audits (in progress)